Difference from the other three gospels

 There is great debate over whether “the disciple who Jesus loved” was John the apostle, or someone else.
 At the last supper, in the upper room, “one of his disciples, the one who Jesus loved, was reclining next to him” (13:23).
 The disciple who Jesus loved is again identified as the one who reclined next to Jesus at the supper in 21:20.

 This literally means that he was reclining in the chest of Jesus.
 For eating the Passover, they lay on the floor or low benches on cushions.
 John would then rest his head on Jesus's chest when he asked him about the betrayal.
-(For more details on the seating arrangements at the last supper, please see the article on Reclining at Table, on the NT Studies page).
+For more details on the seating arrangements at the last supper, please see the article on Reclining at Table.
 There is an interesting connection here, that Jesus was the only son who was close to the Father’s heart (literally, the one in the chest of the Father) (1:18).
 He had the closest fellowship with the Father.
 Then John was the disciple with the closest fellowship with Jesus (13:23), the disciple who Jesus loved.

 According to Mark, Jesus and the twelve disciples were alone in the upper room, so the author has to be one of the twelve (Mk 14:17).
 Five of the twelve disciples are mentioned by name: Simon, Andrew, Philip, Thomas and Judas Iscariot.
 The sons of Zebedee (James & John) are mentioned in (21:2).

 There is an interesting statement during Jesus’ trials, that, “the disciple was known to the high priest” (18:15).
 He was known to the door keeper, and could arrange for Peter to enter the courtyard of the high priest’s house.
 Because of this, many people question whether the disciple who Jesus loved was John the apostle.
-It is difficult to see why the fisherman of Galilee would be known by the high priest. - unless he supplied the high priest with fish!
+It is difficult to see why the fisherman of Galilee would be known by the high priest, unless his family supplied the high priest with fish.

 Internal evidence for authorship